mitchelvankleef/mefy-extgametypes-bots/README.md

     be 8 minutes of normal Freeze-Tag, then 2 minutes of sudden death.
 Set this to 0 to disable sudden death.

-## Generic CVARS for all Freeze-Tag gametypes
+## Generic Settings for all Freeze-Tag gametypes

-These cvars apply to all gametypes with Freeze-Tag respawning: Freeze-Tag, Freeze-Tag-Objective, Freeze-Tag-CTF, and Freeze-Tag-TOW.
-Use the "g_ft_<setting>" cvars to control the settings for a Freeze-Tag game.
-Use the "g_ftobj_<setting>" cvars to control the settings for a Freeze-Tag-Objective game.
-For Freeze-Tag-CTF, use the "g_ftctf_<setting>" cvars.
-For Freeze-Tag-TOW, use the "g_fttow_<setting>" cvars.
+These settings apply to all gametypes with Freeze-Tag respawning: Freeze-Tag, Freeze-Tag-Objective, Freeze-Tag-CTF, Freeze-Tag-Demolition, and Freeze-Tag-TOW.

-- "g_ft_melttime", "g_ftobj_melttime", "g_ftctf_melttime", and
-  "g_fttow_melttime" Default: 20
+- "melttime" Default: 20

-    This cvar controls the amount of time it takes to melt a player (in tenths of a second).
+    This setting controls the amount of time it takes to melt a player (in tenths of a second).
 This is how much time it would take to melt if a player was standing right next to a frozen body.
 If you are using the melting laser to melt a body, then the time will increase with the distance you are from the body.

-- "g_ft_meltradius", "g_ftobj_meltradius", "g_ftctf_meltradius", and
-  "g_fttow_meltradius" Default: 100
+- "meltradius" Default: 100
     This controls how close you must be standing to a frozen body in order to melt it (in map units).

-- "g_ft_meltgun", "g_ftobj_meltgun", "g_ftctf_meltgun", and
-  "g_fttow_meltgun" Default: 1
+- "meltgun" Default: "on meltvis scanvis"
+    This controls the behavior of the melting laser.
+Set it to a list of options as follows:
+      "on"      -- Include this option to enable the melting laser.
+      "meltvis" -- Makes the laser visible while melting a player.
+      "scanvis" -- Makes the laser visible while scanning (not melting).

-    Set this to 0 to disable the melting laser.
+      "off"     -- Set this to "off" to disable the melting laser.
 Players would then have to stand next to a frozen body to melt it.

-- "g_ft_ftannounce", "g_ftobj_ftannounce", "g_ftctf_ftannounce", and
-  "g_fttow_ftannounce" Default: "hudmessages frozen melted bodycodes"
+- "frozenmsg" Default: "loc name bodycodes"

-    This setting controls the announcing of the frozen body locations for given events.
-The format is the list of events in which to announce the location.
-The possible events are:
-      "hudmessages" -- Announces when a player is frozen or melted.
+    This setting controls the announcements when a player is frozen.
+It accepts the following options:
-      "frozen"    -- Announce the body's location when a player is frozen.
+      "loc"       -- Announce the location of the body when a player is frozen.
+      "name"      -- Announce the name of the player who was frozen.
-      "melted"    -- Announce the body's location when a player is melted.
+      "force"     -- Announce when a player is frozen even if no location or name is available.
       "bodycodes" -- Display all of the frozen body locations in abbreviated format on the HUD in the lower left corner of the screen.
+      "none"      -- Set this to "none" to disable all frozen announcements.

+- "meltmsg" Default: "loc name"
+    This setting controls the announcements when a player is melted.
+It accepts the following options:
+      "loc"       -- Announce the location of the body when a player is melted.
+      "name"      -- Announce the name of the player who was melted and the names of the melters.
+      "force"     -- Announce when a player is melted even if no location or name is available.
+      "privmsg"   -- Send a private message to the player who was melted showing who melted them.
+Also send a private message to each melter showing who they melted.
-      "none"      -- Set the cvar to "none" to disable all location announcements.
+      "none"      -- Set this to "none" to disable all melted announcements.

     Note that body locations will only be announced for maps that have a map description set up (currently all Allied Assault dm maps, obj_team1, and obj_team4).
-If a map doesn't have a description available then you will only get generic announcements without locations.
+Also player names are only available in Breakthrough or if you are running Foresight v1.4.

-## Capture-The-Flag and Freeze-Tag-CTF CVARS
+## Capture-The-Flag and Freeze-Tag-CTF Settings

-Use the "g_ctf_<setting>" cvars to control the settings for a Capture-The-Flag game.
-Use the "g_ftctf_<setting>" cvars to control the settings for a Freeze-Tag-CTF game.
+These settings apply to both Capture-The-Flag and Freeze-Tag-CTF.

-- "g_ctf_respawn" Default: 1
+- "respawn" Default: 1
-    Set this cvar to 0 in order to enable a non-respawning Capture-The-Flag game.
+    Set this to 0 in order to enable a non-respawning Capture-The-Flag game.
 While both flags are at their home bases, respawning will be disabled.
 Once a flag is captured from it's home base, then respawning will be enabled in order to allow that flag's team to re-capture it before the enemy team runs it back to score.
 If a team is killed while in non-respawning mode, the other team will have several free seconds in order to advance before the killed team will respawn.
-This cvar has no effect on a Freeze-Tag-CTF game.
+This setting has no effect on a Freeze-Tag-CTF game.

-- "g_ctf_pointlimit" and "g_ftctf_pointlimit" Default: 4
+- "pointlimit" Default: 4
     This sets the number of points a team must score in order to win a round.
 If time runs out before the point limit is reached, then the team with the most points will be the winner.
 Setting this to 0 will